kschweig/ProjectOfflineRL/README.md

     python test.py --coverage

 Estimates the coverage of the dataset, plots are found in [results](results) folder.
+There is acutally more information printed than what I discussed in the report, which is due to a lack of theoretical justification, but I found the results interesting nevertheless.